CalculatedContent/WeightWatcher/README.md

 python3 -m pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple weightwatcher

-The testpypi version usually has the most recent updates, including experimental methods and bug fixes
+The testpypi version usually has the most recent updates, including experimental methods and bug fixes But pypi has changed the way it handles testpypi requiring non-testpypi dependencies. e.g., torch and tensorflow fail on testpypi

+If you have them installed already in your env, you're fine.
+Otherwise, you need to install them first
 <hr>

 ## Contributors